ycfreeman/wow-recruit-widget/readme.txt

 == Screenshots ==

-1. Here is how it looks (background is from my website, so it may not look exactly same on yours)
+1. Here is how it looks
+2.

 == Changelog ==